YLhai/Codon/README.md

+CodonUsageBias(CUB) is a plot and analysis tool of codon bias.
+You can use this tool to analyse amino acid usage bias, COA, RSCU, ENc, correlation， neutrality and similar, and to generate plots to illustrate them.
+However, just two files(`CDS.fasta` and `codonW.out`) will be prepared.
 # Install

 ## Quick Install CUB

-You can install CodonUsageBiad(CUB) using the following command:
+You can install CodonUsageBias(CUB) using the following command:

 ```bash
 git https://github.com/YLhai/Codon.git